jzajpt/tasty_alpha/README.md

 # tasty_alpha

-Tasty Alpha is an event-based algorithmic trading library with focus on crypto.
+Tasty Alpha is an event-based algorithmic trading platform written in Python.